 When Steinman featured “Total Eclipse” in his Broadway musical Dance of the Vampires—a flop that lost $12 million—in 2002, he opened up about the song to Playbill, stating, “With ‘Total Eclipse of the Heart,’ I was trying to come up with a love song and I remembered I actually wrote that to be a vampire love song.
 Its original title was ‘Vampires in Love’ because I was working on a musical of Nosferatu, the other great vampire story.
 If anyone listens to the lyrics, they’re really like vampire lines.
 It’s all about the darkness, the power of darkness and love’s place in dark.”

 4. “Just Like Heaven” // The Cure

-The only thing that might be more oblique than the lyrics to what Smith told Blender is "the best pop song The Cure have ever done" is Smith's explanation for the love song's cryptically esoteric poetry.
-In the same 2003 interview with Blender, Smith said "Just Like Heaven," inspired by a trip with his girlfriend to Beachy Head in southern England, was "about hyperventilating—kissing and falling to the floor."
+The only thing that might be more oblique than the lyrics is Smith’s explanation for the love song’s cryptically esoteric poetry.
+In a 2003 interview with Blender, Smith said “Just Like Heaven,” inspired by a trip with his girlfriend to Beachy Head in southern England, was “about hyperventilating—kissing and falling to the floor.”

 Smith’s dissection of the song’s opening lines (“Show me, show me, show me how you do that trick”) is less obvious.
 According to the singer, the line is equal parts a reference to his affinity for performing magic tricks in his youth and “about a seduction trick, from much later in my life.”